-With a few steps, EchoRemover AI will help you quickly reduce the echo from your audio recordings.
+With a few steps, EchoRemover will help you quickly reduce the echo from your audio recordings.

-If you need help finding EchoRemover AI inside your NLE, check out our “Where Do I Find EchoRemover AI?” section below.
+If you need help finding EchoRemover inside your NLE, check out our “Where Do I Find EchoRemover?” section below.

 Maybe you’d love to keep some of the qualities of the original recording.
 Or you want to bring a different color to the voice.
 Below the Strength Control, you’ll find three Advanced Strength Control knobs that will help you fine-tune your sound settings.
 Dryness sets how aggressive the echo removal is.
 Body lets you dial in the thickness of the voice.
 Tone helps bring brightness back to the voice.

-Why else might an editor want to check out EchoRemover AI?
+Why else might an editor want to check out EchoRemover?

-You’ve downloaded EchoRemover AI, so now what?
-Well, the first thing you’ll want to do is find EchoRemover AI inside the NLE of your choice.
+You’ve downloaded EchoRemover, so now what?
+Well, the first thing you’ll want to do is find EchoRemover inside the NLE of your choice.

-In Premiere Pro, you’ll find EchoRemover AI in the Effect Menu > Audio Effects > AU > CrumplePop.
+In Premiere Pro, you’ll find EchoRemover in the Effect Menu > Audio Effects > VST3 > CrumplePop.

-After selecting the video or audio file you’d like to add the effect to, double click on EchoRemover AI or grab the plugin and drop it onto your audio clip.
+After selecting the video or audio file you’d like to add the effect to, double-click on EchoRemover or grab the plug-in and drop it onto your audio clip.

 Then go up to the effects tab in the top left corner.
-You’ll see fx CrumplePop EchoRemover AI, click on the big Edit button and the EchoRemover AI UI will appear.
+You’ll see fx CrumplePop EchoRemover, click on the big Edit button and the EchoRemover UI will appear.
 Now you’re ready to remove echo in Premiere Pro.

-Note: If you notice that EchoRemover AI doesn’t appear immediately upon installation.
+Note: If you notice that EchoRemover doesn’t appear immediately upon installation.
 Don’t worry.
-The plugin is installed but if you’re using Adobe Premiere or Audition, there is one small extra step before you can use it.
+The plug-in is installed but if you’re using Adobe Premiere or Audition, there is one small extra step before you can use it.

 Go to Premiere Pro > Preferences > Audio.
 Then you’ll need to use Premiere’s Audio Plug-in Manager.

 Once the window opens, you’ll see a list of all of the audio plugins installed on your computer.
 You’ll need to click Scan for Plug-ins.
-After that, scroll down to CrumplePop EchoRemover AI Make sure it’s enabled.
-Click ok and you’re ready to go.
+After that, scroll down to CrumplePop EchoRemover.
+Make sure it’s enabled.
+Click OK and you’re ready to go.

-In Final Cut Pro, you’ll find EchoRemover AI in the Effects Browser under Audio > CrumplePop
+In Final Cut Pro, you’ll find EchoRemover in the Effects Browser under Audio > CrumplePop.

-Grab EchoRemover AI and drag it onto the video or audio file.
-You can also select your clip and double-click on EchoRemover AI.
+Grab EchoRemover and drag it onto the video or audio file.
+You can also select your clip and double-click on EchoRemover.

-In Audition, you’ll find EchoRemover AI in the Effect Menu > AU > CrumplePop.
-You can apply EchoRemover AI to your audio file from both the Effects menu and the Effects Rack.
+In Audition, you’ll find EchoRemover in the Effect Menu > VST3 > CrumplePop.
+You can apply EchoRemover to your audio file from both the Effects menu and the Effects Rack.

-Note: If you’re not seeing EchoRemover AI in your Effects Menu, much like with Premiere, Adobe Audition also requires a few extra steps to install EchoRemover AI.
+Note: If you’re not seeing EchoRemover in your Effects Menu, much like with Premiere, Adobe Audition also requires a few extra steps to install EchoRemover.

 You’ll have to use Audition’s Audio Plug-in Manager.
 You’ll find the plug-in manager by going to the Effects menu and selecting the Audio Plug-in Manager.
-A window will open with a list of the audio plugins you have installed on your computer.
+A window will open with a list of the audio plug-ins you have installed on your computer.
 Click on the Scan for Plug-ins button.
-Look for Crumplepop EchoRemover AI.
-See that it’s enabled and click ok.
+Look for Crumplepop EchoRemover.
+Make sure that it’s enabled and click OK.

-In Logic, you’ll apply EchoRemover AI to your audio file by going to the Audio FX menu > Audio Units > CrumplePop.
+In Logic, you’ll apply EchoRemover to your audio file by going to the track’s Audio FX menu > Audio Units > CrumplePop > EchoRemover.

-To remove echo from audio DaVinci Resolve, you’ll find EchoRemover AI in the Effects Library > Audio FX > AU.
-Then click on the fader button to reveal the EchoRemover AI UI.
+To remove echo from audio DaVinci Resolve, you’ll find EchoRemover in the Effects Library > Audio FX > VST3.
+Then click on the fader button to reveal the EchoRemover UI.

-Note: If you can’t find EchoRemover AI after those steps, you’ll need to do a few quick additional steps.
+Note: If you can’t find EchoRemover after those steps, you’ll need to do a few quick additional steps.
 Go to the DaVinci Resolve menu and choose Preferences.
-Open Audio Plugins.
-Scroll through Available Plugins, find EchoRemover AI, and make sure it’s enabled.
+Open Audio Plug-ins.
+Scroll through Available Plug-ins, find EchoRemover, and make sure it’s enabled.
 Then hit save.

-Currently, EchoRemover AI doesn’t work with the Fairlight Page.
+Currently, EchoRemover doesn’t work with the Fairlight Page.